 What the Bible Says About Gossip

-Interestingly, the Bible places gossip in the same category as all other unrighteous deeds such as fornication, wickedness, covetousness, maliciousness, envy, murder, deceit, and malignity.
+Interestingly, the Bible places gossip in the same category as deeds such as fornication, wickedness, covetousness, maliciousness, envy, murder, deceit, and malignity.
 Take a look at Romans 1:29-32 at your leisure.

 Here you’ll find gossip is the same as telling a lie or committing murder.
-In God’s eyes it’s all sin.
-And, according to the bible, those who commit these sins are worthy of death.
+In God’s eyes, it’s all sin.
+This is why God hates gossip.
+According to the Bible, those who commit these sins are worthy of death.
 In other words, gossip is not a small offense.